-The SRS side airbags are not designed to inflate if the vehicle is involved in a front or rear collision, if it rolls over, or if it is involved in a low-speed side collision.
+The SRS side airbags and curtain shield airbags are not generally designed to inflate if the vehicle is involved in a front or rear collision, if it rolls over, or if it is involved in a low-speed side collision.

-The SRS side airbag system consists mainly of the following components, and their locations are shown in the illustration.
+The SRS side airbag and curtain shield airbag system consists mainly of the following components, and their locations are shown in the illustration.

 - 1. SRS warning light

-- 2. Door side airbag sensors
+- Curtain shield airbag modules (airbag and inflator)

 - 3. Side airbag modules (airbag and inflator)

+- 4. Curtain shield airbag sensors

-- 4. Side airbag sensors
+- 5. Side and curtain shield airbag sensors

-- 5. Airbag sensor assembly
+- 6. Airbag sensor assembly

-The SRS side airbag system is controlled by the airbag sensor assembly.
+The SRS side airbag and curtain shield airbag system is controlled by the airbag sensor assembly.
 The airbag sensor assembly consists of a safing sensor and airbag sensor.

-In a severe side impact, the side airbag sensor triggers the side airbag inflators.
-At this time, a chemical reaction in the inflators quickly fills the airbags with nontoxic gas to help restrain the lateral motion of the occupants.
+In a severe side impact, the side and curtain shield airbag sensor and/or the curtain shield airbag sensor trigger(s) the side airbag inflators and/or the curtain shield airbag inflators.
+At this time a chemical reaction in the inflators quickly fills the airbags with non-toxic gas to help restrain the lateral motion of the occupants.